celestiaorg/docs/docs/nodes/blobstream-intro.md

 ---
-sidebar_label: Quantum Gravity Bridge
+sidebar_label: Blobstream
-description: An overview of the Quantum Gravity Bridge.
+description: An overview of the Blobstream.
 ---

-# Quantum Gravity Bridge
+# Blobstream

-The Quantum Gravity Bridge, covered previously in
+The Blobstream, covered previously in
-[the Celestia blog post](https://blog.celestia.org/celestiums/), introduces the concept of a Celestium, which is an EVM L2 rollup that uses Celestia for data availability but settles on Ethereum (or any other EVM L1 chain).
+[the Celestia blog post](https://blog.celestia.org/celestiums/), introduces the concept of a rollup, which is an EVM L2 rollup that uses Celestia for data availability but settles on Ethereum (or any other EVM L1 chain).